 Reserves of \$6.9 million for facility closure costs predominately relate to lease obligations for three manufacturing facilities that were exited in 2001 and 2002.
 During the second quarter of 2001, prior to the acquisition, reserves were established for lease obligations associated with a manufacturing facility in Quakertown, Pennsylvania that was exited when production at this facility was relocated to an existing facility in Bow, New Hampshire.
 The lease associated with the exited facility extends through December 11, 2014.
 The facility is currently subleased for a portion of the lease term through July 2006.
-During the second quarter of 2002, the company exited leased facilities in Williston and Shelbume, Vermont in conjunction with the company's manufacturing consolidation initiatives.
-The Williston lease extends through June 30, 2005 and the Shelbume lease extends through December 11, 2014.
+During the second quarter of 2002, the company exited leased facilities in Williston and Shelburne, Vermont in conjunction with the company's manufacturing consolidation initiatives.
+The Williston lease extends through June 30,

+2005 and the Shelburne lease extends through December 11, 2014.
 Neither of these facilities has been subleased although the company is performing an active search for subtenants.
 During the third quarter of 2002, reserves associated with the remaining lease obligation were increased by \$3.4 million through purchase accounting due to changes in assumptions related to the timing and amount of sublease income expected to be realized, resulting in an increase to goodwill.
-Future lease obligations under these three facilities amount to approximately \$15.0 million.
+Future lease obligations under these three facilities are anticipated to amount to approximately \$15.0 million.
 The remaining reserve balance is reflected net of anticipated sublease income.

-A summary of the non-recurring reserve balance activity is as follows (in thousands):
+A summary of the reserve balance activity is as follows (in thousands):

 Balance Dec.
-29, 2001 Adjustments Asset Write-offs Severance obligations Facility closure and \$ 3,947 \$ (231) \$ - \$(3,346) \$ 370 lease obligations 6,928 3,360 (756) 9,532 Total \$ 10,875 \$ 3,129 \$ - \$(4,102) \$ 9,902
+29, 2001 Dec.
+29, Asset Cash ite-offs Payment Balance Sep.
+28 ts 2002 Severance obligations \$ 3,947 \$ (231) \$ \$ (3,346) \$ 370 Facility closure and lease obligations 6,928 3,360 (756) 9,532 Total \$ 10,875 \$ 3,129 \$ \$ (4,102) \$ 9,902